This document describes how to troubleshoot unexpected reloads or crashes on Nexus 9000 switches.

 copy core://1/27446/1 ftp://<address>/<directory>

-Most of the process crash is software defect and the core file is saved, open a service request case to confirm.
+Most process crashes are software defects and the core file is saved.
+Open a service request case to confirm.

 2018 Jan 21 01:56:42.789 N9K#%KERN-0-SYSTEM_MSG: [4590707.849157] [1516460202] EMON: module 2 is not responding on EOBC path.
 Reloading module. - kernel 2018 Jan 21 01:56:43.071 N9K#%MODULE-2-MOD_DIAG_FAIL: Module 2 (Serial number: xxxxxxxxxx) reported failure due to EOBC heartbeat failure in device DEV_EOBC_MAC (device error 0xc0a1b137)

-The EOBC is short for Ethernet Out of Band Channel.
-Regular keepalives are going between the supervisor and line cards.
-The error messages you received indicate a heartbeat went missing between SUP and linecard.
+The EOBC (Ethernet Out of Band Channel) regular keepalives go between the supervisor and line cards.
+The error messages you receive indicate a heartbeat went missing between SUP and the linecard.
 If a single heartbeat goes missing, it can be ignored automatically.
-However, if multiple heartbeats are lost simultaneously, then the line card would be reset.
+However, if multiple heartbeats are lost simultaneously, then the line card is reset.

-There are usually 3 reasons for EOBC failure:
+There are usually three reasons a EOBC failure:

 A parity error occurs when a bit of information is flipped from 1 to 0 or 0 to 1.

-Systems detect that this error has occurred and force the system to crash to prevent incorrect data from being processed.
+Most parity errors are caused by electrostatic or magnetic-related environmental conditions.
+These events randomly occur and cannot be prevented.
+Systems detect this error occurred and forces the system to crash to prevent incorrect data from being processed.
 One occurrence is not an indication of a hardware or software problem.

-Parity errors can be transient single-event upsets (SEU), or they can be caused by defective hardware.
-To determine which this is, you need to monitor the device for 48 hours to see if it has a recurrence.
+Parity errors can be a transient single-event upset (SEU), or can be caused by defective hardware.
+To determine which it is, you must monitor the device for 48 hours to see if it has a recurrence.

 N9K#show logging onboard stack-trace